Anurag-Shah/WhiteBoard/README.md

-# OCR-Code-Scanner
+# WhiteBoard
-App that scans printed/handwritten code and
+Mobile application to scan printed/handwritten code, compile it on the backend, and collaborate on handwritten code projects.